kramble/DE0-Nano-BitCoin-Miner/Mojo_LX9/README.txt

 To use with cgminer: I have added the option to use teknohog's original protocol, just set ICARUS=1 in mojo_top.v.
-You will need to change the packet size in miner.py (trivial as the required line is present but commented out) if you want to use that driver Usage with cgminer is more awkward.
+You will need to change the packet size in miner.py (trivial as the required line is present but commented out) if you want to use that driver.
+Usage with cgminer is more awkward.
 You will need version 3.1.1 as later versions do not support the -S option.
 The documentation specifies a minimum speed of 2MHash/sec, so you will need one of the faster builds (I assume this is because of the icarus auto-detection test).
 Also